How PUBG Regions Work (Map Rotation by Country and Region)

 These countries use the RU region.

-These rules are decided by PUBG and can change over time depending on player population and matchmaking health.
+PUBG can apply different matchmaking rules by region, and those rules can change over time depending on player population and matchmaking health.

 How pubgmaps.info Determines Your Region